Behavioral Segmentation Defined with 4 Real-Life Examples

 It’s important to note the eCommerce buyer’s journey doesn’t end with the purchase.
 After the initial conversion follow Adoption (your customer makes repeated, regular purchases) and Advocacy (your customer becomes a loyal supporter of your brand, product, or service, frequently purchasing and actively promoting you by word of mouth, social proof, etc.).

-Segmenting by the customer journey stage gives direction to your business objectives: To pull customers into the attention stage you’ll need strong advertising campaigns, media coverage, influencer support, and all that jazz.
+Segmenting by the customer journey optimization opportunities gives direction to your business objectives: To pull customers into the attention stage you’ll need strong advertising campaigns, media coverage, influencer support, and all that jazz.

 However, to nudge customers from desire to purchase you’ll need well-positioned USPs, clear and informative FAQs, associative product imagery, and good website UX.
 Not to forget that 8 in 10 customers often leave products in their cart, strong remarketing campaigns via email, SMS, or browser will also come in handy.